opendatacube/datacube-ows/docs/configuration.rst

 Configuration can be read from a python file, a json file, or a collection of python and/or json files.

+A json file can optionally also be fetched from AWS S3 if access to S3 is configured correctly for datacube_ows and the environment variable ``$DATACUBE_OWS_CFG_ALLOW_S3`` is set to ``YES``.
+Please note that this is not possible for configurations as python file.

 .. _DATACUBE_OWS_CFG:

 The DATACUBE_OWS_CFG Environment Variable